 - To make brownies more cake-like, increase baking soda by 1/2 tsp.

 - Chop the zucchini very small to hide it better in the brownies.

-- If topping with fudge frosting, cut into squares when frosting is firm, but not too hard or it will crack.
+- If topping with fudge frosting, cut into squares when the frosting is firm, but not too hard or it will crack.

-- This recipe will work with regular wheat flour and most gluten free flour mixes.
+- This recipe will work with regular wheat flour and most gluten-free flour mixes.
 (I have not tried this with almond flour).

 ⭐⭐⭐⭐⭐ Click the stars above or leave a comment!
 I'd love to hear from you!